 So what can be said of Æthelstan’s childhood after this walk through William of Malmesbury’s account and the difficulties of interpreting it?
 Firstly, we can entirely dismiss the idea that Æthelstan was the illegitimate son of a concubine.
 Where represented in the Gesta, William reports it first as the product of malicious rumour, and then as the product of a hortatory local tradition.
 The likelihood seems that Ecgwynn was either dead by the time Edward ascended the Wessex throne, or set aside to enable Edward a more politically beneficial marriage as king.
 There is no account that pre-dates the Gesta that can confirm or negate either of these possibilities.
 The circumstantial evidence – that Æthelstan’s younger brother Ælfweard, born of Edward’s second marriage, was slated to succeed Edward – only supports the idea that Ælfweard’s birth to the ruling monarch, as opposed to a prince, gave him prior claim.
 Further, granted the Anglo-Saxon principle of elected kingship and Æthelstan’s upbringing in Mercia, the Wessex-raised Ælfweard may have seemed a more politically sound selection as king.
 If this indeed informed the decision to raise Ælfweard to the kingship, it was an astutely observed political concern, supported in the light of the subsequent difficulties Æthelstan seemed to have in asserting his kingship in Wessex.

-Which leaves us with the core of William’s narrative. Æthelstan was born in wedlock to Alfred’s son Edward and his noble wife Ecgwynn.
+Which leaves us with the core of William’s narrative. Æthelstan was the son of a legitimate union between Alfred’s son Edward and his noble wife Ecgwynn.
 Upon succeeding to the Wessex throne, Edward took a new wife and he sent his son to live with his sister Æthelflæd, thereby removing any potential family conflict while ensuring Æthelstan’s ongoing education, and augmenting the royal presence and Wessex dominance in the Mercian court.
 Little more can be said with confidence of Æthelstan’s youth.
 Though Edward’s first son born within his kingship was subsequently named as his successor, he died not long after Edward, and Æthelstan took on the kingship first of Mercia, then of Wessex and then, in 927, of Northumbria.
 At which point Æthelstan enters the historical record more fully and can make claim to be the first King of England, whatever his origins.

 - Feature image: BL Royal MS 14 B VI – Æthelstan.